 The following budget procedures are managed by the program director, in consultation with the Study Abroad Office.

-1. Budget Form: a detailed budget must be included with the proposal (the budget must include a required indirect cost fee; see the Study Abroad Manual).
+1. Budget Form: a detailed budget must be included with the proposal (the budget must include a required indirect cost fee; see the Study Abroad Faculty Handbook).

 2. Procurement Process: all university travel charges must be processed on a university purchase order and/or purchasing card except when the bidding process is required or when the card is not accepted while traveling abroad.
 The program director should follow group travel procedures noted in (PPM 5-32, V I-D).
 P-cards must be program specific, and not the faculty member’s departmental card.

 3. Bidding Process: negotiations for airfare, accommodations, ground transportation, and all other in-country program expenses will be handled by the program director or designee jointly with the Purchasing Department and/or Study Abroad Office, and will comply with established WSU policies and procedures (PPM 5-25a and 5-25e).

-4. Fee Payments: all payments by trip participants must be made to the Cashier Office in Promontory Tower, Room 218 (or in approved cases to the Cashier Office in the Student Service Center, Room 209).
-Individuals making fee payments must have submitted a completed trip application form and have been accepted for a specific international travel program before the Cashier's Office will accept payment.
+4. Fee Payments: all payments by trip participants must be made in accordance with the rules set forth by the Study Abroad Student Handbook and outlined in the signed Study Abroad Application.
+Individuals making fee payments must have submitted a completed trip application form and have been accepted for a specific international travel program before the payment is accepted.
 Program directors should check trip account reports frequently to be sure all payments are being credited to the correct accounts.

 6. Travel Advance: The Study Abroad Office may authorize a travel advance request.
 This travel advance may cover individual expenses, group costs, and emergency/contingency funds.
 Receipts and documentation of expenses, along with purchasing card statements from the Purchasing Department, must be maintained and reconciled within 10 days following the trip.